KXR-IREC-Payloads/.github/profile/README.md

-## Welcome to the GitHub site for KXR IREC Payloads!👋
+## Welcome to Knights Experimental Rocketry!👋

+You must be a member to gain access to internal repositories.

 <!--